ATP Masters 1000 tournaments

-Novak Djokovic has won a record 40 Masters titles in singles.
-He is also the only singles player to complete the career Golden Masters, and has accomplished the feat twice.
+Novak Djokovic (left) and Jannik Sinner (right) are the only singles players to complete the Career Golden Masters, with Djokovic doing so twice.
+Djokovic also won a record 40 ATP Masters 1000 titles in singles.
+Sinner is the fastest player to complete the Golden Masters among all players.

-The Bryan brothers won a record 39 Masters titles in doubles.
-They and Daniel Nestor are the only doubles players to complete the career Golden Masters.
+The Bryan brothers (left) and Daniel Nestor (right) are the only doubles players to complete the Career Golden Masters.
+The Bryan brothers also won a record 39 ATP Masters 1000 titles in doubles.
+Nestor is the first player to complete the Golden Masters among all players.

 The ATP Masters 1000 tournaments, also known as Masters 1000 or ATP 1000 events, are an annual series of nine tennis tournaments featuring the top-ranked players on the ATP Tour since its inception in 1990.
-The ATP 1000 tournaments, sitting below the Grand Slam tournaments and the year-end championships, make up the most coveted trophies on the annual ATP Tour calendar.
-In addition to the quadrennial Summer Olympics, they are collectively known as the 'Big Titles'.
+The ATP 1000 events sit below the Grand Slam tournaments and the year-end championships in prestige on the annual ATP Tour calendar; these tournaments plus the quadrennial Summer Olympics are collectively known as the 'Big Titles'.

-Novak Djokovic holds the record for the most ATP 1000 singles titles with 40.
-By completing the career set of all nine current ATP 1000 series singles titles in 2018, Djokovic became the first and only player to achieve the career Golden Masters.
-In 2020, Djokovic completed a second career Golden Masters.
+In singles, Novak Djokovic holds the record for the most ATP 1000 singles titles with 40.
+By completing the career set of all nine current ATP 1000 series singles titles in 2018, Djokovic became the first player to achieve the Career Golden Masters in singles.
+In 2026, Jannik Sinner became the second, and youngest, player to complete the Career Golden Masters at the age of 24.

 In doubles, the Bryan brothers (Bob and Mike) won a record 39 doubles titles as a team.
-Daniel Nestor and the Bryan brothers are the only doubles players to achieve the career Golden Masters.
+Daniel Nestor and the Bryan brothers are the only doubles players to achieve the Career Golden Masters.
+All three doubles players also won titles at 10 different tournaments.

+Out of the five male players who achieved the Career Golden Masters, Daniel Nestor is the first player to achieve the feat in 2011 and Sinner is the fastest player to complete the same feat in a record span of 33 months.
+In 2020, Djokovic has become the only player to complete the Career Golden Masters twice.